Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Market.md

 Any broad description of a company group or area.
-These can range from broad regions like North America or Europe to smaller areas like nations, business units, and employee groupings.
+These can range from broad regions like North America or Europe to smaller areas like countries, business units, and employee groupings.